kent-map/kent/19c/19c-wain-biography.md

 enemy activity and clamouring creditors finally proved too much, prompting a move back to Kilburn in north London.

-By 1925 Louis was certified insane with schizophrenia and confined in a pauper’s asylum at Springfield
+By 1925 Louis was certified insane with schizophrenia and confined in a pauper’s asylum at Springfield Hospital, Tooting, the county asylum for Middlesex.
+His plight was discovered and science fiction writer HG Wells made a radio appeal to help raise money forhis ongoing care.
-Hospital, Tooting,
-the county
-asylum for
-Middlesex.
-His plight was
-discovered and
-	science fiction
-	writer HG Wells
-	made a radio
-	appeal to help
-	raise money for
-	his ongoing care.

 As a result Louis was transferred to the Bethlem Royal Hospital in Southwark where he spent the next five years.
 He died at Napsbury Hospital on 4 June 1939, aged 78, after more years of penury and mental ill health.
 He is buried at Kensal Green Cemetery in north London.

 In his more lucid moments he would continue to draw his beloved cats - and no doubt dream of his halcyon days dancing with them along the promenade at Westgate.